cjteeter/cjteeter.github.io/_posts/2017-06-28-platoon-advantage-missing-injury-roster-flexibility.md

 the Red Sox, as they currently stand alone in first place, but they could be better than they have been through the first 75 games.
 I am interested in seeing how/if things change when certain key players get healthy and/or players are added to the team via trade.

-Head over to BP Boston to read more about Red Sox matchup issues: [Missing the Platoon Advantage](http://boston.locals.baseballprospectus.com/2017/06/27/missing-the-platoon-advantage/)
+Head over to BP Boston to read more about Red Sox matchup issues: <a href = "http://boston.locals.baseballprospectus.com/2017/06/27/missing-the-platoon-advantage/" target = "_blank"> Missing the Platoon Advantage</a>